pyscaffold/pyscaffold/docs/features.rst

 extend the documentation.
 The documentation also works with `Read the Docs
 <https://readthedocs.org/>`_.

-The `Numpy and Google <http://sphinx-doc.org/latest/ext/napoleon.html>`_ documentation is activated by default but make sure Sphinx 1.3 or above is installed.
+The `Numpy and Google style docstrings
+<http://sphinx-doc.org/latest/ext/napoleon.html>`_ are activated by default.
+Just make sure Sphinx 1.3 or above is installed.

 Unittest & Coverage